A local automaton for the 2D toric code

-Tsirelson's automaton plays an important role in our construction for the 2D toric code.
+Tsirelson's automaton is a promising starting point because it is a local circuit preserving the codestate of the classical 1D repetition code for superpolynomial in $L$ duration of time.
+The 1D repetition code has an important similarity to 2D topological codes in that its error syndrome can be viewed as a set of points that have to be matched for decoding.
 However, in the quantum case, one cannot use an automaton that directly reads off the state of each qubit before operating on them.
-Instead, we need to use a logical information non-revealing approach called ``measurement and feedback model''.
-Under this model, our automaton operates in the following way: \begin{definition}[Informal, stabilizer quantum automaton] A (noisy) stabilizer quantum automaton for stabilizer code $\mathcal{S}$ is a sequence of local operations that, at each timestep: (a) measures stabilizer generators of the code, thereby obtaining syndromes, (b) applies local Pauli feedback operators, with each conditioned on a local $O(1)$ neighborhood of syndromes which are then discarded, (c) applies local stochastic noise. \end{definition} We show that an arbitrary local stochastic noise model can be accurately approximated by a local stochastic Pauli noise model due to the stabilizer generators being measured at each timestep in Sec.~\ref{sec:3-1}.
-In addition, since the toric code is a CSS code, we show how to split error correction into separate phase-flip and bit-flip correcting processes\footnote{Due to the locality of the decoder, this decomposition is slightly more complicated in comparison to the one usually assumed.}.
-Therefore, when explaining how error correction works, we focus on the bit-flip (Pauli-$X$) part of noise (the phase-flip correcting part of the automaton works in the same way, except on the dual lattice.
-Both operations can be combined to yield a full quantum fault-tolerant automaton).
-For the toric code, we assume that the qubits are located on the links of a square lattice, and thus, the bit-flip noise syndromes live on vertices of the lattice.
+Instead, we need to use a logical information-non-revealing approach called ``measurement and feedback model''. \begin{definition}[Informal, stabilizer quantum automaton] A (noisy) stabilizer quantum automaton for a stabilizer code is a sequence of local operations that, at each timestep: (a) measures stabilizer generators of the code, thereby obtaining syndromes, (b) applies local Pauli feedback operators which only depend on a local ($O(1)$) neighborhood of syndromes, (c) discards syndromes and applies local stochastic noise. \end{definition} We show that Tsirelson's automaton can be formulated in this way by recasting the classical 1D repetition code as a stabilizer code with stabilizer group generated by $Z_i Z_{i+1}$.
+Placing qubits on edges of a 1D lattice, the presence of a nontrivial syndrome at a vertex is denoted below: